Laura Haim: Obama's campaign and presidential mandate

-Trump’s campaign and presidential mandate
+Trump's campaign and presidential mandate

 In April 2015, she offered to cover Donald Trump's campaign for Canal Plus.
 Shortly thereafter, she became the only permanent accredited European journalist for the Trump campaign abroad from August 2016 until his election.

-In 2015 Laura obtained an interview with Israeli Prime Minister Benjamin Netanyahu during the war in Gaza, and was also the only French journalist able to do so.
+In 2015 Laura obtained an interview with Israeli prime minister Benjamin Netanyahu during the war in Gaza, and was also the only French journalist able to do so.
 In 2016 she also did an interview for French television with one of the Navy Seals who said he killed Osama bin Laden during the raid.

 She has also traveled to Guantanamo on more than eight occasions to document the 9/11 pre-trials.

 The French presidential campaign with Emmanuel Macron

-To the surprise of many, Laura was offered the position of spokesperson for international affairs for Emmanuel Macron’s presidential campaign, and she joined his team in December 2016.
+To the surprise of many, Haim was offered the position of spokesperson for international affairs for Emmanuel Macron's presidential campaign, and she joined his team in December 2016.